xiix0/scam/README.md

-Conscience doth make cowards of us all.
+The naked truth of it is, I have no shirt.
-		-- Shakespeare
+		-- William Shakespeare, "Love's Labour's Lost"